-These sunrooms can be delivered as a shell, which will need interior trim, power outlets and flooring installed.
-They can also come fully equipped and ready to use as soon as it’s connected to your domestic supply.
+These sunrooms can be delivered as a shell, which will need an interior trim, power outlets and flooring installed.
+They can also come fully equipped and ready to use as soon as it's connected to your domestic supply.
 Expect to pay between $30,000 and $80,000 for a well-made prefab sunroom.

 Another option is to order and install a sunroom kit.
 Like prefabricated rooms, these can be tailored to the size and specification you need, but instead of arriving already built, they are delivered as a set of components.

 Kits come with all the structural parts for the sunroom, but you may need additional supplies like gutters, flashing and damp courses to complete the project.
 You'll also have to supply cabling and power outlets.

 The kits come with clear instructions and required tools including a saw, drill, hammer, a spirit level and a ladder.
 If you're confident in your ability and can spare the time for assembly and outfitting the exterior, it can be a great option.
 Kits start at around $8,000, and high-end ones can cost around $25,000.